simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-and-system-administration-do-you-really-need-a-degree/index.en.md

 coverCaption: ""
 ---

 Cybersecurity and system administration are critical fields in today's digital age.
 As technology continues to advance, the need for experts who can secure systems and networks from cyber threats grows.
 But, do you really need a degree to work in these fields?
-Let's explore the pros and cons of having a degree in cybersecurity and system administration.
+Here's a look at the pros and cons of having a degree in cybersecurity and system administration.

 ## Pros of Having a Degree